-In graduate school, I learned that Cash Cows are sacred.
+In graduate school, I learned that dairy cows are sacred.

-I also learned that eating one’s own Cash Cows was unconscionable (just stupid).
+I also learned that eating like your own dairy cows was unscrupulous (simply stupid).

-Most companies wouldn’t do that.
+Most companies would not do this.
 Why?
-In a steady-state economy milking cows is profitable.
-Milk your cows for as long as possible is the conventional wisdom.
+In a stable economy, dairy cows are profitable.
+Milking your cows for as long as possible is conventional wisdom.

-When we experience lots of change, sticking to the products and services that were successful in the past may be the best strategy to lose share.
-Or, worse, lose your business.
-Holding on to one’s origin strategy for too long has led to the demise of firms and even industries.
+When we go through a lot of changes, keeping the products and services that were successful in the past can be the best strategy to lose share.
+Or worse, lose your business.
+Maintaining the original strategy for a long time led to the disappearance of companies and even industries.
 Here are some examples.
 Surely, you can think of more.

-- Rail used to move most of the freight in the US.
-Now trucks carry nine times more. ( source: US Department of Transportation )
+- The railroad used to handle most of the freight in the United States.
+Trucks now carry nine times as much. ( source: US Department of Transportation )

 - Taxis have lost about 50% of their market to ride-sharing services .
-Even medallion prices have plummeted. ( source: Ridster.com )
+Even medallion prices have dropped. ( source: Ridster.com )

-- Yellow Pages were the most prominent small business marketing tool.
-Now, the product isn’t even printed and today’s pre-driving teens don’t know what a copy of ‘Yellow Pages’ looks like.
-Yelp, facebook, and others are the many-times-larger replacements.
+- The Yellow Pages were the most prominent small business marketing tool.
+Now the product isn’t even printed and the teenagers on stage today pre-conduction don’t know what a copy of the ‘Yellow Pages’ looks like.
+Yelp, facebook and others are often bigger substitutes.

-Keeping your Cash Cows too long is like throwing money away.
+- Keeping dairy cows for a long time is like throwing money away.

-So, when, exactly, is eating your own Cash Cow a good idea?
+- So when, exactly, is eating your own dairy cow a good idea?

 - To find new revenue streams